Bug report #15499

 I have also posted this issue on the gis stackexchange board.

-#1 Updated by Tobias Hurtienne almost 4 years ago
+#1 Updated by Tobias Hurtienne about 4 years ago

 've just read through this ticket.
 I have also the problem with the long load time in QGIS 2.14.6 LTR, if I load with lots of composers.
 In the LTR 2.8.9 Wien there isn't this problem.
 Time to load for 30 composers takes 15 minutes!